UIE-Lab/HUWIE-Net/README.md

 # HUWIE-Net (Hybrid Underwater Image Enhancement Network)

-This is an open source underwater image enhancement toolbox based on PyTorch.
+This is an open source underwater image enhancement method based on PyTorch.
 If you use our code, please consider citing our paper.

 ![](./im.png)